xiix0/scam/README.md

-You will be singled out for promotion in your work.
+Your own qualities will help prevent your advancement in the world.